tig-nl/tig-custom-postcodeservice-be-examples/readme.md

-# TIG Postcode service examples
+# TIG Postcode service BE examples

 ### Information
 This repository provides several usage examples of our Postcode BE service that you can implement in your environment immediately.
 For more information about our Postcodeservice BE please visit https://tig.nl/postcode-service-be/.